Max. Leverage

 Instrument Availability Number

-Indices Yes 11 spot indices on FBS (AU200, UK100, US30, and others)
+Indices CFDs Yes 11 spot indices on FBS (AU200, UK100, US30, and others)

 FBS Trading Platforms